If people don’t know who you are, how can they buy your digital products? They can’t.

-In fact, you might have joined the Kajabi platform after discovering one of our articles.
-Show of hands?
+In fact, you might have joined the Kajabi platform after discovering one of our articles!

 Start a blog today if you haven’t already.
 More importantly, keep it updated.
 Lots of entrepreneurs start blogs, then ignore them for weeks, months, or even years.

-If someone stumbles across your blog and discovers that you haven’t posted in six months, what might they think?
-They could assume that you’re no longer in business, for one.
+If someone stumbles across your blog and discovers that you haven’t posted in many months or over a year, what might they think?
+They could assume that you’re no longer in business - then you lose a potential customer.

 Blogging is essential for Knowledge Commerce professionals, so don’t just start a blog — keep it updated.
 Share news about your business, start a blog series to introduce a new online course, or share little-known tips with your audience.

 5. Devote yourself to customer service